duckysmacky/databoxer/README.md

 ### 📦 "Boxfile" file format

-The encrypted files are "boxed" into a `boxfile` and stored in that way on the drive.
+The encrypted files are "boxed" into a `.box` file and stored in that way on the drive.
 A "boxfile" is a custom file format which uses different techniques in order to ensure safety of the data, verify its content integrity and embed additional information about the file.
 It is a way of obfuscating the stored data combined with giving the program its unique features.

-A `boxfile` consists of a *header*, *body* and *checksum*.
+A `.box` file consists of a *header*, *body* and *checksum*.

 - **Header** contains all the publicly available information about the file: version of the boxfile version used, length of random padding and per-file randomly generated `nonce`, which is user for encryption processes.

-- **Body** of the `boxfile` is made up from two things: the actual original file data and randomly generated padding.
+- **Body** of the `.box` file is made up from two things: the actual original file data and randomly generated padding.
 The original data consists of original file name, extension, edit and access times, and the actual file contents.
 Padding is a randomly generated stream of bytes (from sizes 4-255) which acts as an obfuscation technique during encryption, as it combined with file data to make it harder to access original information and mislead the bad actor.